Andrew Vaughn Preview, Player Props: White Sox vs. Padres

 Padres Pitching Rankings

-- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.
+- The Padres pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Padres have the fourth-ranked team ERA across all league pitching staffs (3.82).
+- The Padres' 3.80 team ERA ranks fourth among all league pitching staffs.

-- His most recent appearance was on Sunday against the St. Louis Cardinals, when the righty threw seven innings, surrendering two earned runs while allowing six hits.
+- His most recent appearance came in relief on Sunday, Sept.
+24 when the right-hander threw 2 2/3 innings against the St. Louis Cardinals, surrendering two earned runs while allowing two hits.

-- In 23 games this season, the 32-year-old has amassed a 3.39 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .229 to opposing batters.
+- The 26-year-old has put together a 3.57 ERA and 9.3 strikeouts per nine innings across 13 games this season, while giving up a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.